with Stephen Hammond

 3) Don't allow, "If I had to put up with it, so do you."
 Instead, be a supervisor who says, "Because it was bad for me, I don't want it to be bad for you."
 Make a difference for those on your shift; they'll reward you with the kind of loyalty and respect money can't buy.

-This is TIP #41 of 52 WEEKLY TIPS for managers and supervisors.
+This is TIP #18 of 26 BI-WEEKLY TIPS for managers and supervisors.

 It is available on a subscription basis.